vorakl/vbl/src.docs/content/pages/get-started.rst

 |

-First of all, let's take a look at a "Hello World" example in terms of this
+First of all, let's take a look at the "Hello World" example in terms of this
 library:

 .. code-block:: bash